Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 ## The purpose of this project

-fediverse.observer goes around the Fediverse, finds recently created instances, and reports them via a webpage and an Atom feed.
+minoru-fediverse-crawler goes around the Fediverse, finds recently created instances, and reports them via a webpage and an Atom feed.
 It also provides a plain text list of all currently known running instances.

 ## The goals of the architecture